MeshMC/mesh/README.md

 - The Example Mod will also be built into this folder

 ## Running a Mesh mod
-To run a Mesh mod, place the Mesh Loader or the Mesh API for the minecraft version you are using in your mods folder.
+To run a Mesh mod, place the Mesh Loader or the Mesh API for the minecraft version you are using in your .minecraft/mods folder.
-Then place the Mesh mods you want to run in the mods folder too.
-When you run supported mod loaders and versions, the Mesh mod will be loaded at start!
+Then place the Mesh mods you want to run in the .minecraft/mods/mesh folder.
+When you run supported mod loaders and versions, the
+Mesh mod will be loaded at start!

 ## Example Mesh Mods